Rainbow Six Siege's first Argentinian operator doesn't do my home justice

-South America regions are made up of over 400 million people, encompass a variety of cultures and contrasting scenery.
-Yet, its depiction in videogames is often monolithic.
+South American regions are made up of over 400 million people and encompass a variety of cultures and contrasting scenery.
+Yet, their depiction in videogames is often monolithic.
 Flores, the latest operator to join the Rainbow Six Siege roster, was born and lived most of his life in Buenos Aires, Argentina, which also happens to be my hometown.
 But if I hadn’t read his bio, I couldn’t tell he’s from my country at all.

 My first impression of Flores was sour.
 Nothing about his appearance felt familiar, with a fashion sense closer to a spy from a Spanish flick than a local of my home.
 Some details of Flores’ background indicate a glimmer of research, such as accurate location names, but his voice is all wrong.
 His accent couldn't be further from your average Argentinian.
 This sets a poor foundation for Siege's first crack at Argentinian representation.